 The EU budget also guarantees a part of the signed investments under the EFSI, which is implemented by the EIB and the European Investment Fund via the Infrastructure and Innovation Window and SME Window respectively.
+Funding supported by the guarantee is aimed at projects that increase long-term economic growth and competitiveness in the EU to help reduce investment gaps.

-Following the EFSI's extension in 2017, the EU budget now provides a EUR 26bn guarantee ceiling on the EIB's related investments, which are riskier on average than the traditional risk profile of the EIB's portfolio, resulting in a significant increase in new clients for the EIB.
-However, we note that the first-loss coverage would not necessarily affect the EU's budget balance as called guarantees would be covered by the EFSI Guarantee Fund, which had assets of EUR 8.6bn at end-2021.
+Since the EFSI's extension in 2017, the EU budget provides a EUR 26bn guarantee ceiling on the EIB's related investments.
+This supports the EIB in providing funding for economically viable projects, particularly those with a higher risk profile than the EIB's traditional portfolio, resulting in a significant increase in volume of financing and investment operations in priority areas.
+We note that the first-loss coverage would not necessarily affect the EU's budget balance as called guarantees would first be covered by the EFSI Guarantee Fund, which had assets of EUR 8.5bn at end-2022.